hawkeye-e/COM3D2_WildParty/README.md

 Wild Party is a mod trying to add new custom scenario to COM3D2.<br>
 Everything is possible!<br>

+For details or screenshots please refer to (https://hawkeye0.blogspot.com/)

 ## Features

 - Add a new scenario for throwing an orgy party with your maids!